HarryRHayden/CI_PP1/README.md

       * Footer Section
         * Ensure that when you select a social media link it opens in a new tab
         * Ensure the responsiveness of the Footer

+### Perform test on devices
+The website was tested on the following devices:
+- MacBook Pro 13"
+- MacBook Pro 13" with 17" monitor
+- Iphone 7
+- Iphone 11 Mini

+In addition, the website was tested using Google Chrome Developer Tools Device Toggeling option for all available device options.

+### Browser compatability
+The website was tested on the following browsers:
+- Google Chrome
+- Safari

 ## Validator Testing